nes-open-db/nes-open-db/README.md

 If you are a NES enthusiast that wants to curate the data or help in any other way, please contact me (details below) and tell me what you would like to do.

+You can read more about contributing in the `CONTRIBUTING.md` document in the root of this project.

 Thank you for your support!

 ## Contact information